haoyuns/IndyData/README.md

 ========

 ### Brief
-A miscellaneous collection of data sets for Indianapolis, mostly cleaned up by myself and updated infrequently.
+A miscellaneous collection of data sets for Indianapolis, cleaned up by myself, updated infrequently.

-*P.S.
-Indy needs to catch up on open data, seriously.*
+*Why I'm doing this: Indy needs to catch up on #OpenData, seriously.*

 ### Content
 No. | Folder Name | Intro | Category | Format